iterative/dvc.org/content/docs/command-reference/exp/rename.md

         lucid-lair
 ```

-To rename any of them, give their names to `dvc exp rename`:
+To rename any of them, pass the original and new experiment names to
+`dvc exp rename`:

 ```cli
 $ dvc exp rename conic-ease renamed-exp